Past & current metabolomics analyses with the FFCCS are listed below:

 - Presented findings at the 2022 Arizona Cancer Center Retreat

-- Lead authored a manuscript accepted by Metabolomics (Liu et al., 2025)
+- Lead authored a manuscript published on Metabolomics (Liu et al., 2025)

 - Co-authored a manuscript published on Scientific Report (Furlong et al., 2023)